Major in Sociology

 Internships are open to sociology majors with junior standing and a GPA of 2.5 or above.
 They are intended to give students practical and sociologically relevant work experience, allowing them to try out a field in which they might wish to work upon graduation.
 Internships require a minimum of 120 hours of unpaid work with an organization or business approved by the Internship Coordinator.
 Students are asked to keep journals of their sociologically-relevant experiences with the organization; make presentations about their experiences to sociology classes; and write a paper that integrates their experience with their coursework.
 Interns have worked for a State Senator, the Carbondale Women’s Center, the Illinois Education Association, the First Circuit Court’s Probation Department, Catholic Family Services, and the Illinois Department of Corrections, among others.

-Our students attend such prestigious graduate schools across the country, such as Penn State and some even make the choice to stay at SIU Carbondale!
+Our students attend prestigious graduate schools across the country, including Harvard University, University of Pennsylvania, Purdue University, and some even make the choice to stay at SIU Carbondale!
 Do you have questions about preparing and applying to graduate school?
 We’re here to help.
-Consult your undergraduate advisor, or make an appointment with a Sociology Faculty member.
+Consult your undergraduate advisor, or make an appointment with a Sociology faculty member.

 Credits for some sociology courses taken at community colleges are transferable.
 Students should have their sociology credits evaluated by our director of undergraduate studies at the earliest opportunity.
 Remember, at least 20 hours of sociology credit must be earned at Southern Illinois University Carbondale and the two 400-level courses must be taken at a senior level institution and Sociology 497 or 498 must be taken at Southern Illinois University Carbondale.